How to improve Web Accessibility

 ARIA roles can be used to describe elements that don't natively exist in HTML or exist but don't yet have full browser support.

-For instance, aria-required="true" can be used to indicate required fields.
+can be used to indicate required fields.

-Heading hierarchy#
+Heading hierarchy

 The hierarchical structure shows users how topics fit together, it shows readers where to find information and how important it is

-Using clear language#
+Using clear language

 Use meaningful text that provides users with information.
 Instead of providing generic text write descriptive text

-Using tabindex#
+Using tabindex

 When users use the tab key to browse a webpage, only interactive elements (like links, buttons, form controls) get focused.
+With the tabindex

 other elements can be made focusable.